 Aster DM re-files IPO papers, cuts offer size

-Hospital chain Aster DM Healthcare Ltd has refiled the prospectus for its planned initial public offering (IPO) with a reduced offer size.
+Mumbai: Hospital chain Aster DM Healthcare Ltd has re-filed the prospectus for its planned initial public offering (IPO) with a reduced offer size.

 A DRHP, or draft share-sale document, provides information about a firm, its business and promoters, how it intends to use the proceeds of an IPO, and the potential risks it faces.